berkutteam/lexiconner/Lexiconner/Lexiconner.Seed/ImportData/en-words.md

 ***
 Be against the clock
-Be under time pressure to ge something done
+Be under time pressure to get something done
 I'm really working against the clock to submit my essay on time.
 ---